mruhul/Bolt.Common.Extensions/README.md

   utcDateFromUtcDateString.ShouldBe(utcDateFromLocalString);

   ```
 - **FormatAsUtc()** - Format a datetime to utc format `RoundTripKind (o)`.
-If the supplied datetime kind is not UTC then this functiona convert the datetime to universal time and then format to stirng
+If the supplied datetime kind is not UTC then this function convert the datetime to universal time and then format to stirng

   ```
   var utcDateString = utcDate.FormatAsUtc(); // should print date as format similar to `2021-07-10T12:40:21.3389002Z`